Skip to main content

 Brisbane is a melting pot of culinary delights, cultural experiences and fine dining places for food lovers.
 Our vibrant 'eat and drink' scene is one of the reasons people love our city.

-Discover some of Brisbane's top restaurants and the best places to eat, drink and celebrate with family, work colleagues and friends.
+Discover Brisbane's top restaurants and the best spots to eat, drink and celebrate with family, colleagues and friends.
 These destinations will make you fall in love with Brisbane's food scene all over again.

 1. South/City/SQ: Foodie's paradise

-South/City/SQ is Brisbane’s latest hub for food lovers packed with delicious options ranging from gourmet meals to street food.
+South/City/SQ is Brisbane’s newest hub, offering everything from gourmet meals to tasty street food.

 Check out Sasso Italiano where homely trattoria food meets mid-century cool.
-Alternatively, try South City Wine, where classic food and wine pairings will transport you back to the decadence of Europe.
+Try South City Wine, where classic food and wine pairings will transport you back to the decadence of Europe.

 For something more low-key, enjoy food from food trucks that gather monthly in the square.
 With live tunes setting the mood, it’s great way to kick back and enjoy some street food specialties.